djsb/canny/README.md

 ### Setup: ESP8266 Arduino IDE Environment

-1.  **Increase MQTT buffer size: ** Update the installed “MQTT” by Joel Gaelwiler library by editing the file “MQTTClient.h” inside the “src” folder from "\#define MQTT_BUFFER_SIZE 128” to "\#define MQTT_BUFFER_SIZE 512”
+1.  **Increase MQTT buffer size:**  Update the installed “MQTT” by Joel Gaelwiler library by editing the file “MQTTClient.h” inside the “src” folder from "\#define MQTT_BUFFER_SIZE 128” to "\#define MQTT_BUFFER_SIZE 512”

+2. Open the Canny.ino project into Arduino.cc IDE

+3. Compile

+4. Push code into arduino

+Note: If you have gone through the step “Setup: Muzzley developer account”, you need to update Muzzley’s credentials at canny.ino file.
+Variables to update:
+MProfileID, MUUID and MAppToken.